 - In the bowl of a large food processor, combine the first 15 ingredients and the maple sugar, if using (this is everything except the broth, chickpeas, and gluten).
 Process into a slurry.

 - Scrape down the sides of the bowl as needed.
 Add the broth and chickpeas, and pulse 5 to 7 times to break up the beans.
 Add the vital wheat gluten, and process for 30 seconds.
-Transfer the dough to a flat work surface, and knead by hand for 30 seconds to 1 minute or until the dough feels firm.
+Transfer the dough to a flat work surface, and knead by hand for about 1 minute or until the dough feels firm.

-- Shape the dough into a square, and cut it into 4 equal-size pieces.
-To create 16 small/medium-size links, cut each of those pieces into 4.
+- Shape the dough into a square, then cut it into 4 equal-size pieces.
+To create 16 small/medium-size links, cut each piece into 4.
 Or for 8 large, entree-size sausages, only cut each piece of dough in half.

 - One at a time, shape each piece into a log.
-This doesn't need to be perfect as the sausages will snap into shape inside the foil packages.
+This doesn't need to be perfect as the sausages will snap into shape inside the foil.

 - Cut enough pieces of aluminum foil (preferably heavy duty foil) for the number of sausages you're making.
-The foil should be large enough to completely wrap around each link, with enough excess on the ends to tightly twist closed (like a candy wrapper).
-See process photos in post above for reference.
+The foil should be large enough to securely wrap around each link, with enough excess on the ends to tightly twist closed (like a candy wrapper).
 I also like to add a layer of parchment paper between the foil and sausage to prevent sticking and reinforce the strength of the foil.
-Wrap each sausage link tightly.
+Tightly wrap each sausage link.

 Instant Pot method: